Sarasota Chamber Orchestra performs with Urbanite actors

 The closing work on the first half of the concert will be Edward Elgar’s “Serenade for Strings.”
 Elgar’s background as a violinist allowed him to write particularly effective music for strings.
 The serenade is filled with wistful and dance-like themes, with a gorgeous romantic theme in the middle movement.

-Flute: Carmen Bannon; Oboe: Nicholas Arbolino; Violin 1: Cindi Qi (concertmaster), Margot Zarzycka; Violin 2: Laurie Vodnoy-Wright, Shawna Trost; Viola: Tami Guz, Craig Hunting; Cello: Fred Gratta, Leo LaBrecque; Double Bass: Christopher Riley; Harpsichord: Ann Stephenson-Moe
+Flute: Carmen Bannon; oboe: Nicholas Arbolino; violin 1: Cindi Qi (concertmaster), Margot Zarzycka; violin 2: Laurie Vodnoy-Wright, Shawna Trost; viola: Tami Guz, Craig Hunting; cello: Fred Gratta, Leo LaBrecque; double bass: Christopher Riley and harpsichord: Ann Stephenson-Moe.

 Post a comment as